Blaise de Vigenère: Biography

 in Rome, I did all that was possible — talking to learned men versed in Roman antiquity, visiting and revisiting the marble reliefs, bronzes, medals and ancient cameos from which one might draw knowledge and instruction — but I couldn't restore anything.

 After the death of François II, Duke of Nevers, in 1562, Vigenère resumed his studies.
 He received lessons from Adrianus Turnebus and Jean Dorat and learned Greek and Hebrew.

-In 1566, the queen mother, Catherine de Médicis, sent Vignère to Rome, where he was secretary under Juste de Tournon, the ambassador of her son King Charles IX.
+In 1566, the queen mother, Catherine de Médicis, sent Vigenère to Rome, where he was secretary under Juste de Tournon, the ambassador of her son King Charles IX.
 In December of that year she sent a letter to Tournon, requesting that Vigenère respond to an overture made by the secretary of the elderly king of Poland, Sigismond Auguste Jagellon, who had no children.
 Apparently the secretary had proposed the Polish king name her son Henri (the Duke of Anjou and future King Henry III of France), as his successor.
 She specified Vigenère should interview the Polish diplomat verbally, verifying the proposal's authenticity, then facilitate the idea, all without revealing he had been authorized to do so by her.
 Nine years later, Vigenère wrote in detail about this incident in his book La description du Royaume de Poloigne, without naming himself or revealing that he could have held secrets.

 During this later stay in Italy, Vigenère also visited other Italian cities, notably Venice and Florence.

 In 1570, at age 47, Vigenère retired from traveling and settled in Paris to devote himself to writing.
 He donated his 1,000 livres a year income to the poor in Paris.
 He married Marie Varé on 24 July 1570.

+Vigenère was a Christian Kabbalist who studied Hebrew.
+He was a student of well-known Christian Hebraists Gilbert Génébrard and Guy Le Fèvre de la Boderie.